WalletScrutiny/WalletScrutinyCom/_hardware/keypal.plus.md

 > The KeyPal hardware wallet communicates with the companion app via dual-channel Bluetooth and USB.
 In the process of Bluetooth communication, the link layer will not transmit any sensitive privacy data, preventing any sensitive data from being intercepted through Bluetooth communication.
 [Source](https://www.keypal.pro/#/security)

-Like the {% include walletLink.html wallet='android/keypal' verdict='true' %} that that this device **does not have its firmware available for scrutiny.**
+Like the {% include walletLink.html wallet='hardware/keypal' verdict='true' %} this device **does not have its firmware available for scrutiny.**